Truff1e/lockout/README.md

 With the app open, you can generate a board with any of the three presets:

 balancedboard - Generates a board with weighted difficulty distribution for optimal gameplay balance.
 This is the recommended option for starting out.

-randomboard - Generates a completely random board with wildly varying ranges of difficulty

 customboard - Generates a user-specified board using a provided list of goal ID numbers

 ### Generate a Balanced Board (Start Here)